What is data analytics?

 Where does that data come from?
 Businesses gather information from websites, mobile applications, smart TVs, purchases, CRM solutions, and social media.
 They may also obtain third-party data.

 Data is used in many ways to help businesses improve their processes, products and services.
 For example, energy companies can use data to understand water consumptions, waste use, and air quality to create a more sustainable society.
 Marketing companies use data to understand their target customers.
-Data is used to create buyer profiles, based on spending habits, and then the buyer profiles are grouped and targeted in order to increase sales.
+Data is used to create buyer profiles — which are created based on individual spending habits — and then the buyer profiles are grouped and targeted in order to increase sales.

 A data analyst’s primary role is to scan and analyze data.
 Once they analyze the data, data analysts give reports, visualizations, and explanations to help the organization better understand their data and glean actionable information from it.